adobe/experience-platform-workshop-201901/chapters/chapter-3.md

 ## Learning Objectives

-- Learn what the Unified Profile Service is and how to use it
+- Understand the structure of XDM Schema
-- Learn how to segment an audience of Profiles
+- Learn to list, lookup, create, and extend schema in API

 ## Lab Resources

-- Video Demo: **Demonstration of Segment Builder** by Aaron Shields, Senior Product Manager, Experience Cloud
+- Profile XDM in JSON format: [ProfileXDM.json](data/profileXDM.json)

 ## Lab Tasks

+- List all the schemas
+- Lookup the Profile schema
-- Define a segment via API in JSON
+- Extend a schema
-- Create a segment job and export it to a new dataset
+- Create a custom schema
-- Define a segment using the Segment Builder within Platform UI

 ## Story

 Building a customer loyalty program requires a foundation.
-Here, we will define a "basis profile", which will be a standard Profile XDM schema that will serve as the basis for each customer's profile, and thus the Universal Profile that will be used across Experience Platform.
-The basis profile can be hydrated by ingesting existing profile data (for example, from an existing customer database formatted in XDM) or through point-to-point connections from Adobe products such as Launch (covered in Chapter 9) - we can see the frame for this profile in the Experience Platform UI in this step.
+Here, we will define a "basis profile", which will be a standard Profile XDM schema that will serve as the basis for each customer's profile, and thus the Universal Profile that would be used across Experience Platform.
+The basis profile can be hydrated by ingesting existing profile data (for example, from an existing customer database) or through point-to-point connections from Adobe products such as Launch - we can see the frame for this profile in the Experience Platform UI in this step.

 ---